adcameron/pulsar_docker/README.md

 # pulsar_docker
-Builds a docker image for a pulsar analysis packages and few extras on Ubuntu 18.04 LTS.
-Forked from https://github.com/mserylak/pulsar_docker
+Builds a docker image for a pulsar analysis packages and few extras on Ubuntu 21.04 LTS.
+Forked from https://github.com/vivekvenkris/pulsar_docker, which was in turn forked from https://github.com/mserylak/pulsar_docker

 You'll find all pulsar software in /home/psr/software, environment variables are set according to ~/.mysetenv.bash file.

+NOTE: THE FOLLOWING INSTRUCTIONS MAY / MAY NOT BE APPLICABLE TO THIS FORK, AS I AM STILL WORKING ON FIGURING OUT HOW ALL THIS STUFF ALL WORKS.
+THIS IS MOSTLY RESIDUAL STUFF FROM THE ORIGINAL FORK WHICH MAY NOT WORK HERE.

 To build: